music dictionary : Ad - Ad

 Additive meteradditive time signature

-or 'additive time signature', patterns of beats that subdivide into smaller, irregular groups, for example, 3 + 2 + 3 = 8; a meter common in certain types of Eastern European music
+or 'additive time signature', patterns of beats that subdivide into smaller, irregular groups, for example, 3 + 2 + 3 = 8; a meter common in certain types of Eastern European and African music

 Additive rhythmin music, additive rhythms are larger periods of time constructed from sequences of smaller rhythmic units added to the end of the previous unit.
 This is contrasted with divisive rhythms, in which a larger period of time is divided into smaller rhythmic units